With your support we’re making an impact!

 Australia's Deadliest:

-Bowel cancer campaign
+Bowel cancer campaign continued challenging perceptions.

-At the heart of the campaign were five courageous individuals – Nina, Jake, Rachel, Kin, and Anthony – who shared their lived experiences to dismantle the myth that bowel cancer is an "old man’s disease."
-Their powerful testimonies, combined with bold headlines and compelling visuals, served as a wake-up call to Australians of all ages: know the symptoms, act early and take bowel cancer seriously.
+Four courageous advocates – Nina, Jake, Rachel and Kin featured in the campaign, whose powerful testimonies, combined with bold headlines and compelling visuals, served as a wake-up call to Australians of all ages: recognise the red flag signs and symptoms, act early and take bowel cancer seriously.

-Bowel Cancer Australia was mentioned in over 377 news stories, reaching more than 14.2 million people, during our signature awareness and fundraising event, Bowel Cancer Awareness Month, in June.
+Bowel Cancer Australia was mentioned in over 388 news stories, reaching more than 10.8 million people, during our signature awareness and fundraising event, Bowel Cancer Awareness Month, in June.

-Our Annual Giving Day
+Our Annual Giving Day - Red Apple Day

 Breaking the poo taboo